wutu/pimatic-mqtt/README.md

 `MqttSensor` is based on the Sensor device class.
 Handles numeric and text data from the payload.
 Code comes from the module pimatic-mqtt-simple.
 The author is Andre Miller (https://github.com/andremiller).
-Also supports lookup table to translate received message to another value.

     {
       "name": "Mosquitto MQTT broker",